IanWold/Metalsharp/README.md

 The source is fully documented with XML comments.
 [The API docs on the wiki](https://github.com/IanWold/Metalsharp/wiki/API-Documentation) are generated from those comments by [`GenerateApiDoc.cs`](https://github.com/IanWold/Metalsharp/blob/master/GenerateApiDoc.cs).

-For questions or help using Metalsharp, please use the [Metalsharp Discord](https://discord.gg/KwBtSan) rather than opening an issue.

 ## Contributing

 Contributions are welcome in whatever form suits you — bug reports, documentation fixes, new plugins, or pull requests against the core library.